Does When You Book Actually Matter?

 Counter-intuitive, but often the best period:

-- Less demand pressure — the October–February period is when school leavers, uni students, and new-year-resolution learners all try to book at once
+- Less demand pressure.
+The October to February period is when school leavers, uni students, and new-year-resolution learners all try to book at once.

 Times to Be Cautious